adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/k8s_pods_demo.md

     app: demo-voting-app
   type: NodePort
 ```
 #### Worker application

-Note that thess pod is needed just for internal communication.
+Note that these pod is needed just for internal communication.

-Create a definition for a pod ```worker-app-pod.yml```
+Create a definition for a pod ``worker-app-pod.yml``
 ```
 apiVersion: v1
 kind: Pod